bash-bastion/basalt/docs/how-to/local-projects.md

 A detailed description for each key can be found at [`reference/basalt_toml`](./docs/reference/basalt_toml.md)

-To execute this program, simply run
+To execute this program, run

 ```sh
 $ basalt run fox-track --help